-The molten salt test loop directly supports the SunShot goals by providing development for thermal energy storage costs ≤$15/kWhth and by allowing greater collection efficiencies and higher-temperature operation for linear Fresnel and trough systems through utilization of molten salt HTF.
+The molten salt test loop directly supports SunShot goals by providing development for thermal energy storage costs ≤$15/kWhth and allowing greater collection efficiencies and higher-temperature operation for linear Fresnel and trough systems through utilization of molten salt HTF.
 The facility also provides a means of performing accelerated lifetime testing on components, thus reducing the risk of the technology.
-Though operating below 600° C, many of the lessons learned at this facility will be directly applicable to molten salt systems operating in the SunShot temperature range ≥ 650° C.
+Though operating below 600°C, many of the lessons learned at this facility will be directly applicable to molten salt systems operating in the SunShot temperature range ≥ 650°C.

 The AZTRAK (AZimuthal TRAcKing) Rotating Platform system was originally designed and installed at Sandia during the early 1980s to enable more accurate and rapid thermal performance testing of parabolic concentrators.
 When a parabolic concentrator (or any other solar collecting device) is equipped with an elevation tracker and mounted on the rotating platform, the solar position of the collector can be continuously maintained at any desired orientation.

-The rotating platform and the high temperature fluid loop are a unique national facility:
+The rotating platform and the high temperature fluid loop are parts of a unique national facility:

-To cover the temperature range of near ambient temperatures up to 375 used for trough testing two different fluids are used.
-Water is used for testing where the fluid temperatures are near ambient.
+Two different fluids are used for trough testing to cover the temperature range of near ambient temperatures up to 375°C. Water is used for testing where the fluid temperatures are near ambient.
 The high temperature fluid loop contains oil, Syltherm 800, and is used from 70°C up to 375°C.

-SNL’s Photovoltaic and Distributed Systems Integration department and staff from the NSTTF worked with SunPower to install 110 kWe of SunPower’s new C7 low-concentration PV systems at the NSTTF.
-This is the first demonstration of a utility-size CPV test at SNL.
+SNL’s Photovoltaic and Distributed Systems Integration department and NSTTF staff worked with SunPower to install 110 kWe of SunPower’s new C7 low-concentration PV systems at the NSTTF.
+This was the first demonstration of a utility-size CPV test at SNL.
 The PV Reliability group worked closely with SunPower during the development and early implementation stage to support design optimization.
-SNL is using the systems data to evaluate the reliability of this low-concentration system.
-SunPower is using the site to test new components in side-by-side comparisons.
-The groups are working together to improve performance models specific to this technology.
+SNL uses the systems data to evaluate the reliability of this low-concentration system.
+SunPower uses the site to test new components in side-by-side comparisons.
+The groups work together to improve performance models specific to this technology.

-Concentrating photovoltaic array located at the NSTTF, hardware provided and operated by SunPower Corporation.
+The Concentrating photovoltaic array is located at the NSTTF.
+Hardware is provided and operated by SunPower Corporation.